 The first thing a person sees on your social media account is your header image.
 Saving time on this one isn’t the goal.
 Showing your brand personality, services, and consistency are the goals with your social media header.

 I’m not going to cover the details of creating the social media header.
-If you don’t have access to Photoshop, probably the best tool for the job, Canva can also help you out here.
+If you don’t have access to Photoshop, probably the best tool for the job, Pixelied can also help you out here.

 Final Notes On Simplicity